Core i7-14700K vs Core Ultra 9 285K

 • You need more cores for multi-threaded workloads

 At $589.99, the Core Ultra 9 285K is the premium option.
 It takes the lead in cache and cores.
-Tagged as Best Value and Best Performance and Premium Pick.
+Tagged as Best Performance and Premium Pick.

 Strengths